-Table 33.
-MSG\ABSORB\NOMA\REQ Message Structure
+Table 32.
+MSG ABSORB NOMA REQ Message Structure

 Byte Offset Bits Name Description 00h 63:0 - Reserved.
 Must be zero.
 08h 31:0 IN_GCTX_SIZE Size in bytes of the guest context stored in GCTX.
 0Ch 31:0 IN_GCTX_VERSION Version of the GCTX field.
-Set to 2h for this ABI version.
+Set to 3h for this ABI version.
 10h-1F h - Reserved.
-20h-28Fh IN_GCTX Incoming guest context.
+20h-28 Fh IN_GCTX Incoming guest context.
 See Table 26 for the format of this field.

-The firmware checks that GCTX.MA is INVALID\PADDR.
-That is, the guest sending this message has no migration agent.
-If this check fails, the firmware returns the status INVALID\GUEST.
+The firmware checks that GCTX.MaReportIdValid is 0-that is, the guest sending this message has no migration agent.
+If this check fails, the firmware returns the status INVALID GUEST.

-The firmware checks that the IN\GCTX.IMD is equal to GCTX.LD and IN\GCTX.IMD is equal to GCTX.IMD.
+The firmware checks that the IN\GCTX.IMD is equal to both GCTX.LD and GCTX.IMD.
 If not, the firmware returns the status BAD\MEASUREMENT.

 The firmware checks that it supports the IN\GCTX\VERSION and that the IN\GCTX\SIZE is compatible with this version.
-If not, the firmware returns the status INVALID\PARAM.
+If not, the firmware returns the status INVALID PARAM.

 The firmware checks that RootMDEntry of the incoming guest context has its VALID field set to 0.
-If not, the firmware returns INVALID\MDATA\ENTRY.
+If not, the firmware returns INVALID MDATA ENTRY.

-The firmware overwrites the guest context at GCTX\PADDR with the guest context in the IN\GCTX field excluding the following fields.
+The firmware overwrites the guest context at GCTX\PADDR with the guest context in the IN GCTX field excluding the following fields which remain unaltered.

 - HostData

 - IDKeyDigest

 - AuthorKeyDigest

 - ReportId

 - IDBlockEn

 - AuthorKeyEn

 - State

 - IDBlock

+- VcekDis

 The firmware responds with a message containing the status of the import.
-The response message is defined in Table 32.
+The response message is defined in Table 33.